WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Talking Points**:

 - Check to see if there are any lingering questions on the course or GA.
-- Mention that next up, we'll explore review the pre-work.
+- Mention that, next up, we'll review the pre-work.

 </aside>